Weak solutions to the Navier-Stokes inequality with arbitrary energy profiles: Preliminaries

 We have the following result. \begin{lemma}[The edge effects] Let $U\Subset \RR^2_+$ be an open rectangle, that is $U=(a_1,b_1 ) \times (a_2,b_2)$ for some $a_1,a_2,b_1,b_2 \in \RR$ with $b_1>a_1$, $b_2>a_2 >0$.
 Given $\eta >0$ there exists $\delta \in (0,\eta )$ and $f\in C_0^\infty (\RR^2_+ ; [0,1])$ such that

-\end{lemma} \begin{proof} See Lemma A.3 in \cite{scheffer_stuff} for the proof (which is based on Section 5 in \cite{scheffer_a_sol}). \end{proof} In other words, we can construct $f$ that equals $1$ on the given $\eta$-subset of $U$ such that $Lf>0$ outside of a sufficiently large $\delta$-subset.
-We will later (in Lemma \ref{lemma_existence_of_f_with_Lf_rectangle}) refine this lemma to show that $\delta$ can be chosen proportional to $\eta$ and that $f$ is bounded away from $0$ on the $\delta$-subset of $U$.
+\end{lemma} \begin{proof} See Lemma 3.15 in \cite{scheffer_stuff} for the proof (which is based on Section 5 in \cite{scheffer_a_sol}). \end{proof} In other words, we can construct $f$ that equals $1$ on the given $\eta$-subset of $U$ such that $Lf>0$ outside of a sufficiently large $\delta$-subset.
+We will later (in Lemma \ref{lemma_existence_of_f_with_Lf_rectangle}) refine this lemma to show that $\delta$ can be chosen proportional to $\eta$ and that $f$ is bounded away from $0$ on $U_\delta$.